-The Sustainability Interview: Bali Scuba
+The Sustainability Interview: Legend Diving Lembongan

 To get some more insight into what it’s like to be a Green Fins member, we chatted to Virginie Casse from Bali Scuba in Sanur which joined the programme in 2019.